Ghosn-Lab/BatchNorm/README.md

 The package should install within a few minutes, and all functions can be reproduced on a standard desktop or laptop without special hardware.

 # Examples
-To reproduce the results and figures as presented in the manuscript, you can view this github as a user-friendly website [here](https://ghosn-lab.github.io/BatchNorm/) or follow along with our vignettes [here](https://ghosn-lab.github.io/BatchNorm/articles/)
+To enable reproducibility, we have published this repository as a user-friendly website [here](https://ghosn-lab.github.io/BatchNorm/).
+Anyone with access to R can reproduce the figures in our manuscript by following along with our vignettes [here](https://ghosn-lab.github.io/BatchNorm/articles/)

 ## References
 <a id="1">[1]</a>